msamarpanraj/noah-ark-quiz/README.md

 # Project Background:

-The Bible Quiz Project is an interactive web application designed to educate and engage users with questions related to the Bible.
+The Noah's Ark Bible Quiz Project is an interactive web application designed to educate and engage users with questions related to the Bible.
 This project was created as a part of a Code Institute’s Diploma in Web Application Development Course to showcase proficiency in web development technologies, including HTML, CSS, and JavaScript.

 Throughout the development of this quiz I followed the principles of User Experience (UX), including the 5 planes of Strategy, Scope, Structure, Skeleton & Surface.
 At all times I wanted to make sure that the website was easy to use, responsive, accessible and intuitive as well as meeting the goals and needs of the user and client.

 ### Key Factors

-The Bible Quiz App is driven by several key factors:
+The Noah's Ark Bible Quiz App is driven by several key factors:

 - **Educational Significance:** The project aims to serve as an educational resource, making it possible for users to engage with the story of Noah's Ark in a meaningful and educational manner.
 It supports the pursuit of biblical literacy and a deeper understanding of this iconic narrative.